What is a Data Lakehouse?

 This is part of our 'Tech for the Exec' series.

 “A picture paints one thousand words” as the saying goes.
-But equally, a name or a short phrase can conjure up a vivid image.
-For me, the name “Data Lakehouse” did just that when I first heard it.
+But equally, a name or a short description can conjure up a vivid image.
+The name “Data Lakehouse” did just that for me when I first heard it.
 A quaint, petite building on the edge of a vast, natural lake.
-So what would this mean as a metaphor in a technology and digital infrastructure context?
+So, what would this mean as a metaphor in the context of technology and digital infrastructure?
 Spoiler alert!
 Anything but this idyllic scene I’d imagined.
 Let’s jump back into the world of business and tech to explain.

 Back to Business

-Being able to efficiently perform effective data analytics has rapidly become one of the primary concerns for businesses, shaping the very foundations of organisational design, software and systems architecture (to support a more considered Enterprise Data Architecture), and data infrastructure.
-Even those of you far removed from your CTO and their band of technologists are likely to have felt the impacts of the importance of data management, whether it's driving your sales activities, your customer retention strategies, your revenue forecasting or of course so you have your own essential corpus of data to mine and to develop your own AI based systems.
+Being able to perform effective data analytics efficiently has rapidly become one of the primary concerns for businesses, shaping the very foundations of organisational design, software and systems architecture (to support a more considered Enterprise Data Architecture), and data infrastructure.
+Even those of you far removed from your CTO and their band of technologists are likely to have felt the effects of good or poor data management.
+Whether it's driving your sales activities, your customer retention strategies, your revenue forecasting or ensuring you have your essential corpus of data to mine (supporting the development of your own AI-based systems), data management underpins them all.

 Warehouses and Lakes

-Both Data Warehouses and Data Lakes have played key roles in data infrastructure to this point in time.
+Both Data Warehouses and Data Lakes have played key roles in data infrastructure and data management to this point.
 Data lakes and data warehouses can be used in conjunction, a dynamic duo, working together to store and structure your valuable data.
-In our experience however, many enterprises have not invested sufficiently and are typically running from a Data Warehouse.
+In our experience, however, many enterprises have not invested sufficiently and typically run from a Data Warehouse only.

 Data lakes: these are commonly built on big data platforms such as Apache Hadoop, known for being cost-effective and versatile storage spaces.
 They handle all sorts of data, from videos to text, creating an eclectic treasure trove.
 However, navigating these vast waters might require the guidance of data wizards—data scientists and engineers—to tame the data deluge.
 Additionally, as data governance is mostly implemented downstream from these systems, data lakes tend to be more susceptible to data silos, which can subsequently transform into a data swamp with scattered islands of data that should be connected.
 When this occurs, the usability of the data lake can be compromised.